mPEAK RETREAT

 • Committing to a mindfulness practice can be daunting when our days are already so full.
 I rarely have a first-time client who does not struggle with this when deciding whether or not to sign up for an 8-week class, or even a single session.

 But every one of them has said that the sessions actually created more spaciousness in their lives, either because they became more intentional about how they spent their time and therefore wasted less of it, or because they were more likely to enjoy what was keeping them busy, or both.
-I hope you’ll experiment and see if this is the case for you, too.

 • Research indicates the average person has about 60,000 thoughts per day.
 A staggering 80% of those thoughts are negative (thanks to the brain’s evolutionary negativity bias), and 95% of them are the exact same thoughts we had yesterday due to automatic, subconscious patterns in our nervous system.